VOLE REMOVAL - HOW TO GET RID OF VOLESA full-service animal wildlife trapping, removal and pest control company - Licensed and Insured!

 Virginia Professional Wildlife Removal Services, LLC are your local experts for vole trapping and vole removal in Central and Eastern Virginia.
 We know how to safely get rid of voles.
 If you are a DIY vole removal type person you can visit on page that tells you exactly how to get rid of voles.

-Our service area includes Albemarle, Amelia, Goochland, Louisa, Fluvanna, Orange, Powhatan, Henrico, Chesterfield and Hanover Counties, as well as the Cities of Charlottesville and Richmond, and the towns of Mineral, Gordonsville, Earlysville, and Keswick.
-If you have voles damaging your yard, killing your plants, or destroying your property or golf course, call Virginia Professional Wildlife Removal Services and find out how we can help get rid of voles.
+Our service area includes Henrico, Glen Allen, Short Pump, Tuckahoe, Midlothian, Brandermill, Woodlake, Mechanicsville, Lake Monticello, Albemarle, Amelia, Goochland, Louisa, Fluvanna, Orange, Powhatan, Chesterfield, Hanover, Ashland, Albemarle, Charlottesville, Richmond, Mineral, Gordonsville, and Keswick.
+If you have voles damaging your yard, killing your plants, damaging trees and shrubs, or destroying your property or golf course, call Virginia Professional Wildlife Removal Services, LLC., and find out how we can help get rid of voles.

 Damage and Damage Identification

 A vole problem is generally easy to identify.
 These pesky critters tend to make golf ball size holes in your yard.
 A lot of time these holes are found in mulch beds.

 Voles may cause extensive damage to orchards, ornamentals, and tree plantings due to their girdling of seedlings and mature trees.
 Girdling damage usually occurs in fall and winter.
 They are know to chew around the base of tress.
 It’s important to protect young trees and plants to the chewing damage caused by voles.